Ratzcodes/Jensen/README.md

-# Jensen
+# Jensen / Java Programming

 This repository was created to learn pushing into the Git Hub.
-To learn java programming
-To upload the assignment
+Uploading the java basic programs